hydrocodes/hydRopUrban/README.md

 ## 6. How to cite?

-Rau, P., Gutierrez, L., Callan, N. A tool in R for preliminary urban hydrological design. (submitted)
+Rau, P., Gutierrez, L., Callan, N. 2023.
+A tool in R for preliminary urban hydrological design.
+Advances in Science, Technology and Innovation (accepted)

 ## 7. References